Application Instructions for First-Year Applicants

-We ask that homeschooled students submit four letters of recommendation.
+We ask that homeschooled students submit three letters of recommendation.

 - One Counselor Recommendation Letter: preferably from an educational supervisor, but it can be written by a parent.

 - One Teacher Recommendation Letter: preferably from a teacher or instructor who taught you in an academic subject.

 - Extracurricular Letter: preferably written by a non-family member who knows you in a social or extracurricular context (examples are peers, clergy members, employers, coaches, etc).